The following links can assist you in finding the appropriate paperwork

 Reissue and Renewal Options

-Residency Teacher - Select this if you currently hold any Residency Teacher Certificate and will be reissuing or renewing.
+Residency Teacher - Select this if you currently hold a Residency Teacher Certificate and will be reissuing or renewing.

 Professional Teacher - Select this if you currently hold a Professional Teacher Certificate and will be renewing through the completion of clock hours, college credits or Professional Growth Plans (PGP).